ChoiNgai/dataito/readme.md

-  filepath = r'data/data.xlsx'				#Read data files in supported formats data = dataito.read(filepath)				#Call the function to read (read other supported formats as well as this function) data= dataito.transform(data,'dataframe')	#Convert the data format to the desired format (and other supported formats)
+  filepath = r'data/data.xlsx'				#Read data files in supported formats data = dataito.read(filepath)				#Call the function to read (read other supported formats as well as this function) data= dataito.transform(data,'dataframe')	#Convert the data format to the desired format (and other supported formats) save(data,r'D:\data')	#Save in the data folder (the default file name is data).
+If the path is not written, the file is saved in the root directory
   ```